guilgautier/DPPy/docs/finite_dpps/definition.rst

 **********

 A finite point process :math:`\mathcal{X}` on :math:`[N] \triangleq \{1,\dots,N\}` can be understood as a random subset.
-It is defined either via its:
+It can either be defined by

-- inclusion probabilities (also called correlation functions)
+- the inclusion probabilities, also called marginal probabilities or correlation functions

 	.. math::
+		:label: eq:inclusion_proba

 		\mathbb{P}[S\subset \mathcal{X}], \text{ for } S\subset [N],

-- likelihood
+- or the joint probabilities, also called the likelihood

   	.. math::
+		:label: eq:likelihood_proba

 		\mathbb{P}[\mathcal{X}=S], \text{ for } S\subset [N].

 .. hint::

-	The *determinantal* feature of DPPs stems from the fact that such inclusion, resp. marginal probabilities are given by the principal minors of the corresponding correlation kernel :math:`\mathbf{K}` (resp. likelihood kernel :math:`\mathbf{L}`).
+	The *determinantal* feature of Determinantal Point Processes (DPPs) stems from the fact that many of their statistical properties can be expressed by means of determinants and minors of kernel matrices.

+.. _finite_dpps_inclusion_probabilities:

 Inclusion probabilities
 =======================